fivemoreminix/qedit/README.md

 # qedit

 qedit is a simple and easy to maintain editor, designed to run portably on as many operating systems and architectures as possible.
-It does so by leveraging the cross- compile features of Go, and the very portable [tcell](https://github.com/gdamore/tcell) terminal library.
+It does so by leveraging the cross-compile features of Go, and the very portable [tcell](https://github.com/gdamore/tcell) terminal library.
 A side effect of using Go is the absolute simplicity with which the project can be maintained.
 For an open source project under the very permissive MIT license, this is important.